kundajelab/kundajelab_old.github.io/staging/2020-01-24-kubernetes-jobs-on-gcp.markdown

 For the purposes of this tutorial, we will perform the task of running the SPAdes genomic assembler on a number of genomic (fastq) source files.

-# Install the needed prerequistes:
+# Install the needed prerequisites:

 ## Install gcloud and gsutil
 ```